swade1987/swade1987.github.io/_posts/2016-03-29-pipeline-conference-review.md

 This makes sense as the tool lends itself very well to the software.

 Ken, until next time, it was a pleasure my friend.

+### Open spaces

+I decided this year that I would spend less time listening to "talks" and more time engaging with people at "open spaces".

+Incase you are unaware of what Open Spaces are, see [here](http://web.pipelineconf.info/about/open-spaces/)

+This year I attend one and presented one.